harini0905/Traffic-Crash-Analytics-Mini-Project/README.md

 ---
 ## Dataset Notice

-The dataset CSV file has been excluded from the GitHub repository because of file size limitations.
-The project uses the SQLite database file for analysis and dashboard execution.
+The original CSV dataset and SQLite database files have been excluded from the GitHub repository due to large file size limitations.

 # How to Run the Project